VincentNgo12/led-audio-visualizer/docs/Progress.md

 -Refactor Code Structure, include docs and include folders -Setup PWD on TIM3 Channel 1 (PA6)
 -Setup and Configured DMA1 Channel 3 to Transmit PWD duty cycle data to Peripheral (TIM3)

+### Day 4
+-Setup ADC1_IN0 (PA0) to convert audio input from MAX4466
+-Setup DMA1 Channel 1 to trasnfer ADC1 conversion to adc_buf
+-Used ADC1 conversion as TIM3_CCR1 PWM Cycle
+-Add debug rules to Makefile
+-Find out the LED lights up after ADC1_Init() even ADC1 value is 0 (will work on this bug tomorrow)